 H.B.
 No. 2620 amends the Water Code by adding a new subsection (e-3) to Section 16.053, which outlines the criteria for including certain sources of water supply in regional water plans.
-Specifically, it prohibits regional water planning groups from including a water supply source that requires eminent domain and is located outside their planning area unless they meet specific conditions.
-These conditions include demonstrating that all potential new water sources within their area, such as desalination and improvements to existing supplies, are insufficient to meet future needs, implementing all feasible water management strategies, and submitting a comprehensive report to the board.
+Specifically, it prohibits regional water planning groups from including sources that require eminent domain and are located in another planning area unless they meet specific conditions.
+These conditions include demonstrating that all potential new water supply sources within their own area are insufficient, that all feasible water management strategies have been implemented, and submitting a report to the board that assesses the negative effects on residents and includes a mitigation plan for those effects.

 Statutes affected: Introduced: Water Code 16.053 (Water Code 16)